Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <details><summary>Chapter 9 - Pumpkin Patch Possession</summary>

+**[Doctor's Lab - Nightmare Lab]**

+Exit the lab through the elevator.

+**[Doctor's Lab - Runaway Ramp]**

-To exit the lab quickly, go to the left where there's the door to Igor's Room and drop from the ramp that's right in front of the door.
+To exit this area quickly, go to the left and jump on the spiral.
+Then jump off to the ramp to the right to be at the entrance.

+**[Doctor's Lab - The Acid Works]**

+Exit this area to Town Square.

+**[Town Square - Fountain Area]**

+To the left of the gate that takes you to the Graveyard, there's a passage that'll take you to the Pumpkin Patch.

+**[Pumpkin Patch - Behemoth's Briars]**

+Go through the Pumpkin Patch avoiding the hidden enemies as best as you can.

-Go through the Pumpkin Patch, through the passage to the left of the main gate.
+You'll need to fight all the enemies or you won't be able to use the spiral to reach the end of the area.

-Dodge and pray all the hidden ghosts in this area and proceed further.
-Then just defeat the enemies quickly and jump into the spirals until you've reached the end
+When Oogie starts to talk, you can stay there for a bit until he stops talking to not make some enemies appear further there.

+Reach the end of the area to get to Barrel's Maze.

 </details>